I Got You: Healthy Life Choices for Teens (IGU)

 - Intervention: An intensive community mental health outreach program was implemented for students in rural Mississippi.

-- Results: As of 2018, 6,000 7th and 8th grade students are given mental health education on a variety of topics which improves their ability to recognize mental health issues, high risk behaviors, and their self-concept.
+- Results: As of 2018 and on a yearly basis, 6,000 7th and 8th grade students receive mental health education on a variety of topics which improves their ability to recognize mental health issues, high risk behaviors, and their self-concept.

 Evidence-levelEffective (About evidence-level criteria)